ray2501/Tcl-Related-Link/README.md

 Video
 =====

+* [tkvideo] (http://www.patthoyts.tk/tkvideo/) - A video widget for use with Windows

 Useful info:

 * [Using Tcl/Tk in Multimedia Applications] (http://wiki.tcl.tk/864)
 * [Movie Edit Utility] (http://wiki.tcl.tk/40305) - a front-end for the 'ffmpeg' command

+And my project:

+* [tkvlc] (https://github.com/ray2501/tkvlc) - A demo to embed libVLC to Tk toolkit widget

 Compression